angband/angband/docs/option.rst

 option in brackets, followed by a textual description of the option.

-Various concepts are mentioned in the descriptions below, including "disturb", (cancel any running, resting, or repeated commands, which are in progress), "flush" (forget any keypresses waiting in the keypress queue), "fresh" (dump any pending output to the screen), and "sub-windows" (see below).
+Various concepts are mentioned in the descriptions below, including :ref:`"disturb" <disturb-player>` (cancel any running, resting, or repeated commands, which are in progress), "flush" (forget any keypresses waiting in the keypress queue), "fresh" (dump any pending output to the screen), and "sub-windows" (see below).

 .. contents:: Option pages
    :local: